cap497/ComputerVision/README.md

 This repo contains two projects:

-- Cone Detection: to be used in Formula SAE Driverless
+- Cone Detection Notebook: to be used in Formula SAE Driverless
-- Traffic Footage Tracker: to be used in smart cities cameras
+- Traffic Footage Tracker Notebook: to be used in smart cities cameras

 - There is a paper-like PDF document for the cone detection project.